dappforce/subsocial-bounties/README.md

 ### Rewards

-Total rewards pool is 5000 USD:
+A total rewards pool for this hackathon is 5000 USD:

 - 2000 USD for the best solution.
 - 1000 USD for 3 accepted solutions each.